laravel/docs/precognition.md

 };
 ```

 The precognitive form already knows the url and method, so we are now able to call `form.submit()` without specifying them again.
-However, we have not implemented any validation logic yet, so now we will finally tell the inputs to validate whenever their value changes by passing the `form.validate` function as the `@changed` handler:
+However, we have not implemented any validation logic yet, so now we will finally tell the inputs to validate whenever their value changes by invoking the `form.validate` function in the `@changed` handler, passing through the inputs name:

 ```vue
 <form @submit.prevent="submit">